If you paid a scammer

-Contact the wire transfer company or you bank.
+Contact the wire transfer company or your financial institution.
 Tell them it was a fraudulent transfer.
 Ask them to reverse the wire transfer and give you your money back.Learn more here

 Did you send money through a money transfer app?

 Report the fraudulent transaction to the company behind the money transfer app and ask if they can reverse the payment.
-If you linked the app to a credit card or debit card, report the fraud to your credit card company or bank.
+If you linked the app to a credit card or debit card, report the fraud to your credit card company or financial institution .
 Ask if they can reverse the charge.Learn more here